List of tourist attractions in Vellore: Science Park

 Vellore Science Park (also known as Vellore District Science Centre) located in sathuvachari east part of the Vellore City.
 This science centre is among the four centres in Tamil Nadu developed by Tamil Nadu Science and Technology centre.
 It has number of galleries including on environment; leather and physical science.
 Objective of the science park is to enable children learn science through play method.

 Science Park here had made it possible for the students and general public to view comet ISON with its telescopic facility on 28 November 2013.
 Science Park also conducts summer camps for students teaching them on physics, chemistry, maths, biology, environmental sciences, yoga, psychology and also practical experiments.

 Proposal of 3D theatre at Vellore Science Park was initiated in March 2013.
 If plans go expected, Vellore will be the only city other than Chennai in Tamil Nadu to have this facility.
 It would be an added attraction for students which would make watching various scientific phenomena come alive, almost real and the movies will be sourced from National Museum of Natural History, USA, would deal with concepts of cloning, life cycles, dinosaur, exploration of life, space mission, astronomy, solar system, mystic animals, and the lives of scientists.

 Vainu Bappu Observatory

 The Vainu Bappu Observatory, or VBO for short, is an astronomical observatory owned and operated by Indian Institute of Astrophysics.
-It is located in the Javadi Hills Kavalur, near Vaniyambadi & Yelagiri and its around 70 km from Vellore City.
+It is located in the Javadi Hills Kavalur, near Vaniyambadi & Yelagiri and it's around 70 km from Vellore City.

 Vainu Bappu Observatory (also known as Kavalur Astronomical observatory) is home to the Vainu Bappu Telescope, the largest telescope in Asia.
 It has a diameter of 2.3 meters and was first used in 1986.
 Along with the Vainu Bappu telescope, the observatory has two other telescopes.